EU and international cooperation in the youth sector

 Barents Region cooperation

-The Norwegian Chairmanship of the Barents Euro-Arctic Council runs from 2019 to 2021.
+Finland’s Chairmanship of the Barents Euro-Arctic Council ran from 2021 to 2023.

 Contact information